-The District's financial statements (general fund) are presented on the modified accrual basis of accounting.
+The district's financial statements (general fund) are presented on the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recognized when they become susceptible to accrual, that is, both measurable and available.
-Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
+Available means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 Revenue sources susceptible to accrual include intergovernmental revenues, charges, and interest.
 Expenditures are recorded when the corresponding liabilities are incurred.

 Intergovernmental revenues are reported in conformity with the legal and contractual requirements of the individual programs.
-Generally, grant revenues is recognized when the corresponding expenditure is incurred.
-If the District receives an appropriation from the County, it is recognized as revenue when received.
+Generally, grant revenues are recognized when the corresponding expenditures are incurred.
+If the District also receives an annual appropriation from the County, it is recognized as revenue when received, unless it is received prior to the period to which it applies.
+In that case, revenue recognition is then deferred until the appropriate period.